vrigzalejo/MiyenTest/readme.md

 MAIL_PASSWORD=null
 ```

-* Make sure that your credentials are match in the `.env`
+Note: Make sure that your credentials are match in the `.env`

+*In my case:*

 ```
 DB_HOST=localhost